 Companies want their logo to be instantly recognizable, easily interpretable, and timeless.
 Overly complex logos often fail to achieve those goals.
 Web designers often talk about restraint — not putting everything, including the kitchen sink, on a page.
 The same should be said about logo design.

-First, it’s not enough to merely understand what minimalism means.
-It’s important to know what minimalism actually means in relation to logo design.
+It’s not enough to merely understand what minimalism means.
+It’s important to know what minimalism means in relation to logo design.

-And it works!
-We’ve written a lot about famous and unique logos on crowdSPRING.
-Almost every single famous logo practices some form of minimalism – and we can all agree that there isn’t really anything boring about the Apple or Nike logos.
+We’ve written a lot about famous and unique logos.
+Almost every single famous logo practices some form of minimalism.
+For example, most people agree that the Apple and Nike logos are not boring.
 They use space and simplicity to make very strong statements.

 Netflix’s Old Logo

 Netflix did a good job updating its branding.
 It moved from the shadowed, tri-colored logo with its name spelled out in a flatter font and symbol.

 By switching its logo to eliminate the need for three colors, Netflix increased the versatility of the logo.